uber/athenadriver/resources/UndocumentedAthena.md

 ## When the Row resultset contains Header

-[`GetQueryResults`](https://godoc.org/github.com/aws/aws-sdk-go/service/athena#Athena.GetQueryResults) and [`GetQueryResultsWithContext`](https://godoc.org/github.com/aws/aws-sdk-go/service/athena#Athena.GetQueryResultsWithContext) are the two functions to retrieve all Athena query results.
+[`GetQueryResults`](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/athena?utm_source=godoc#Client.GetQueryResults) is the function to retrieve all Athena query results.

 The resultset metadata includes both column and row details.
 If and Only if the statement is a select statement and the result set page is the first one, the first row is actually the column name strings, aka row header.
 Understanding this is very important to support all query statements, because when it is a SELECE statement, in order to make database driver behave consistently, we should skip the first row for the first page.